 From big data to smart data

-Last but not least, Siemens will deploy an innovative solution for big data analysis to monitor equipment condition and support data-driven predictive maintenance for critical assets.
+Most recently, Siemens has deployed an innovative solution for big data analysis to monitor equipment condition and support data-driven predictive maintenance for critical assets.

 “In the last ten years, we’ve upgraded our systems in several areas.
 In the next step, we’ll be introducing the latest digital concepts into our facility.”Chen Xin, I&A Manager at Qingdao refinery

-This new concept for equipment predictive analytics (EPA) joins plant and equipment data with the latest data analysis capabilities.
-Here, advanced features like machine learning and visual analytics will be used.
+This new concept based on Siemens Predictive Analytics (SIEPA) joins plant and equipment data with the latest data analysis capabilities.
+Here, advanced features like machine learning and visual analytics are used.

-With EPA, Sinopec will have central access to all relevant data on a piece of equipment or a plant section and can also utilize the expertise and experience of its operators in the Qingdao refinery through a flexible and intuitive interface.
+Furthermore, this allows Sinopec central access to all relevant data on a piece of equipment or a plant section and can also utilize the expertise and experience of its operators in the Qingdao refinery through a flexible and intuitive interface.
 Based on historical data and correlations between sensors, the app can generate equipment or plant section DNA that’s saved in a Status Reference Library.

 This data is processed into predictive models for anomaly identification and risk assessment that provide insights into plant status and potential issues.
-The app will be used to improve availability by preventing unplanned downtime.
+The app is used to improve availability by preventing unplanned downtime.

 Qingdao Refining & Chemical Co., Ltd, owned by Sinopec, is one of China’s largest refinery plants.
 In operation since 2008, the plant covers an area of 2.65 square kilometers, has 22 sets of processing units, and can process 12 million tons of crude oil per year.

 The Simatic PCS 7 process control system integrates all of the plant’s automation systems – from field devices, operational systems, and safety instrumented systems through plant information management to long-term archiving servers – in a single platform.